Even if this doesn’t come as a complete surprise, we know many of you will be as devastated to read this as we are to write it.

 A lot played into this gut-wrenching decision.
 When we first sat down to write a note to families, we thought about outlining all the values we considered and all the reasons why we know this is the right path forward for us.
 But, ultimately, we realized it all boils down to Hippocrates’ famous phrase: “first, do no harm.”
 Running camp this summer could put our campers, staff, families, and communities in harm’s way – both physically and emotionally – and that’s simply not in keeping with our values.
 While there are lots of compromises we’re willing to make, our kids’ safety isn’t one of them.

-There are those who will ask why we can’t wait longer – until June, or even July – to see if anything changes.
+There are those who will ask why we couldn’t have waited longer, to see if anything would change.
 The answer is simple: It’s not fair to our kids.
 Stringing them and their families along just isn’t “how we be.”

 We’ve pulled together some resources to support parents as they talk this all through with their kids.